syne-tune/syne-tune/syne_tune/blackbox_repository/conversion_scripts/scripts/yahpo.md

 We use subsampling with the following factions of the training data:
 0.05, 0.1, 0.15, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9.

+From communication with YAHPO authors:
+* F1 is problematic for multi-class classification, since it is NaN often in the raw data.
+It should only be used with binary classification setups.
+* AUC can often be very close to 1, since the OpenML tasks are often quite simple.
+  For example, for `svm`, about 3% of configs give AUC larger than 0.9999999.

 ### rbv2_super